ca-la/bin/emails/README.md

 TODO:

-- Move email sending into a worker / job queue / SQS or something
+- Move these emails into the `notification` repo to be pulled from SQS like the rest of stuff.